SACLANT ASW Research Centre: Marine mammal programme

-In May 1996, SACLANTCEN carried out a shallow water acoustic classification experiment in Greece, in the Gulf of Kyparissiakos, with the source level towed by the NRV Alliance.
+In May 1996, SACLANTCEN carried out a shallow water acoustic classification experiment in Greece, in the Gulf of Kyparissia, with the source level towed by the NRV Alliance.
 During that time about 14 Cuvier's beaked whales stranded along the coast.
 As a result of the incident, SACLANTCEN hosted a bioascoustic panel with independent scientists to investigate the cause of the stranding.
 At that time, no clear-cut conclusions were made, as it was impossible to establish or to exclude a direct link between the experiment and the stranding.
 A recommendation was issued for environmental assessment procedures to be implemented, and this led in 1999 to the Sound Ocean Living Marine Resources (SOLMAR) programme at the centre.
 Since SACLANTCEN's location, La Spezia, is close to the Ligurian Sea International Marine Sanctuary whose northern boundaries are the coasts of Italy and France while its southern limit is Corsica, the first aim of the SOLMAR programme was to monitor and acquire information on marine mammals living in that area.
 This was carried out both visually and acoustically during a series of annual sea trials known as SIRENA.

 Controlled exposed experiments have also been undertaken to verify any possible relationship between noise and marine mammal behaviour.
 Oceanographic measurements were also carried out to better understand the environment where the marine mammals live.
 Following other strandings in 2000 and 2002 in areas where NATO exercises were conducted, high priority was assigned to mitigate risks to marine mammals during NATO naval exercises.
 In 2002, the SOLMAR programme became the Marine Mammal Risk Mitigation (MMRM) project.
 Activities continued focusing on the optimisation of the risk mitigation package designed by SACLANTCEN, which includes passive acoustic monitors, a predictive habitat model, a sound propagation model, a website with planning and training aids, and a guiding policy for the use of active sonar in experiments.
 The package was updated following each cruise, which contributed to increased knowledge of marine mammal behaviour.
-A Human Diver and Marine Mammal Incident Action Team manned by personnel from the centre was established and stood ready to deploy in case of stranding or diving incidents, although no strandings have been linked to SACLANTCEN operations since the SOLMAR/MMRM programme was established.
+A Human Diver and Marine Mammal Incident Action Team staffed by personnel from the centre was established and stood ready to deploy in case of stranding or diving incidents, although no strandings have been linked to SACLANTCEN operations since the SOLMAR/MMRM programme was established.
 One of the values of the project was that an increasing number of independent scientific and environmental organisations began to cooperate with the centre in this research area.